Asheville’s Summer Contra Jam – August 24-26, 2018

 Cost?
 Camp & Dance, and Meals

-Pricing is much like last year: Adults, $70 admission, plus $35 for the meal plan (Friday, bring your own dinner to eat in the Dining Hall.
+Pricing will probably be like last year: Adults, $70 admission, plus $35 for the meal plan (Friday, bring your own dinner to eat in the Dining Hall.
 Then enjoy 5 meals by Harriette!).
 Teens and Kids cost less.
-You can Register online (easier on us) or Print and mail the form.

 Refund Policy: If it turns out you can’t make it after all: